Mr James Henderson

 I am now the senior hand surgeon at the Bristol Major Trauma centre, so in the NHS I deal with reconstruction of severe hand injuries.
 I treat hundreds of broken hand bones each year, and do many complex reconstructions.
 I also do large numbers of operations for nerve compressions like cubital and carpal tunnel, and for arthritis of the hand and wrist.
 I have treated hundreds of patients for Dupuytrens’ disease.
 I have performed thousands of operations for skin cancer and benign skin lesions, the majority of these in difficult or highly visible sites, and hundreds of plastic surgery and cosmetic procedures on the breast and abdomen.
 I am a full member of the professional organisations for Plastic Surgery (BAPRAS) and Hand Surgery (BSSH).

 I sit on various managerial committees at North Bristol NHS trust, and I chair the multidisciplinary hand surgery team.
 I organised and chaired the British Society for Surgery of the hand research study day 2015.
 I am director of a hand surgery course every year in Bristol.
 I teach on various other national courses, and for the national and European diplomas in hand surgery.
-As a consultant in one of the largest Plastic Surgery department in the UK, I am responsible for the training and supervision of a number of trainee plastic surgeons.
+As a consultant in one of the largest Plastic Surgery departments in the UK, I am responsible for the training and supervision of a number of trainee Plastic Surgeons.
 I have been invited onto the faculty of the prestigious AO international organisation to teach the management of hand fractures and injuries.

-I am lead hand surgeon at North Bristol NHS Trust (Southmead Hospital), the regional Major Trauma Centre.
+I am the lead hand surgeon at North Bristol NHS Trust (Southmead Hospital), the regional Major Trauma Centre.

 I sit on the national research committees for both plastic surgery (BAPRAS) and hand surgery (BSSH).
 I have over 60 publications and many academic awards and prizes.
 I have been invited overseas to present my research on cosmetic surgery, and previously won the Michael Hackett Memorial Prize of the British Association for Aesthetic Plastic Surgery.
-I teach on various UK courses & I am director of a hand surgery course in Bristol.
+I teach on various UK courses and I am director of a hand surgery course in Bristol.
 I am chief investigator for a national multicentre trial for a common hand injury.